hjoshi123/JavaLab/README.md

 **Note: All programs are executed in Eclipse and is expected to be done so.**

+#### Create PRs and Issues for things to be added to the README and to the repo in general

 ## FAQ's about programs to be run

 ### How to Execute Socket Program?